Skip to main content

 You should be able to make a claim if you were a passenger in a Michigan car accident.
 Even if the crash did not appear to be severe, you should still consider seeking treatment, as even minor crashes can result in whiplash.

-Any type of car accident that involves a sudden stopping motion may cause whiplash.
+Any car accident involving a sudden stopping motion may cause whiplash.
 Here are some of the most common types of accidents that can result in neck injuries:

 In Michigan, you only have three years to file a whiplash claim from the date of your accident.
 There are limited exceptions to this, including circumstances in which the driver was under 18 at the time of the accident.
-Contact an attorney as soon as possible so they can handle your case from the beginning and not worry about the statute of limitations.
+Contact an attorney as soon as possible so they can handle your case and prevent you from missing important deadlines.